StevenSiegl/CD3_lammps/README.md

 ### To run 5 complex simulations:

 - Same steps as for the 1 complex simulation.
-- The only difference is that `Create_starting_pos.py` must be modified to generate the initial position for 5 complexes.
+- The only difference is that instead of `Create_starting_pos_1complx.py`, `Create_starting_pos_5complx.py` must be used to generate the initial position for 5 complexes.
 - Define the chosen file name for the initial position in the LAMMPS input script `in.put_cd3_complex.lmp` (line 14).

 ---